-Users can select these items to display data (date/time/text) on the live video pane.
-The maximum length of the string is 18 alphanumeric characters.
+Users can select these items to display data (date/time/text/subtitle) on the live video pane.
+The maximum length of the string for the text is 15 alphanumeric characters, and each subtitle can only be 16 characters.
+Users can choose the locations in which the items are to be displayed on the live pane.
+Please note that the items cannot be set to the same location.